Porto Travel Guide

-Porto is a town of contradictions- still quite poor by European standards and yet full of some unidentifiable charm that seduces the visitor.
-The river is lined with great, non-pretentious seafood restaurants, where traditional dishes like “Tripas” (tripe) and “Ameijoas” (clams) are served in the boisterous bars and cafes.
-The city has a tremendous amount of atmosphere, with narrow, steep, winding lanes; old trams; beautifully tiled and deteriorating facades; and a bizarre blend of mom and pop shops rubbing elbows with elegant new shops, overcrowded and happily noisy neighborhoods falling into opulent suburbs full of villas and luxuriant gardens.
+Porto is a town of contradictions- still relatively poor by European standards and yet full of unidentifiable charm that seduces the visitor.
+The river is lined with incredible, non-pretentious seafood restaurants, where traditional dishes like “Tripas” (tripe) and “Ameijoas” (clams) are served in boisterous bars and cafes.
+The city has a tremendous amount of atmosphere, with narrow, steep, winding lanes; old trams; beautifully tiled and deteriorating facades; and a bizarre blend of mom-and-pop shops rubbing elbows with elegant new shops, overcrowded and happily noisy neighborhoods falling into opulent suburbs full of villas and luxuriant gardens.

 Gastronomy & Wine

 Porto’s cuisine is heavily based on fish and seafood, like the rest of Portugal.
 Dishes you will commonly see on restaurant menus can include “Arroz de marisco” (seafood with rice), “bacalhau assado no forno” (cod roasted in the oven), “bacalhau à Brás” (cod fried with egg, potatoes & onions), “caldeirada,” (fish stew popular all over Portugal and lovely with the Vinho Verde wines) and “açorda de marisco” (seafood mix served with fresh bread).
 You will also find “cavala” (mackerel), “cherne” (stone bass), “enguias” (eels, an acquired taste), “linguado” (sole), “polvo” (octopus, sometimes served with paprika and recommendable with White Port), “raia” (skate, delicious) and the ever-present “sardinhas.”